WayfaringBloke/dnd/writing/msns/2_Whiskey.md

 - Somewhat friendly guard asks the purpose of your visit, very easy presence check.
 - Note the tank
 # Encounter 2
--
+- Going up in altitude
-- Among snow and
+- Among snow and thickening pine trees you come to a second checkpoint
+- This one requires more reas
 # Encounter 3

 # Encounter 4